chsvhemanth/chsvhemanth/README.md

-Got it!
-Here's a template for a personal "About Me" `README.md` for your GitHub profile:

----

 # Hi there!
-I'm \[Your Name] 👋
+I'm Satya Venkata Hemanth Challapalli 👋

 Welcome to my GitHub profile!
 I'm a passionate developer and tech enthusiast who loves to create, learn, and share knowledge.
 Here’s a little bit about me:

-* 🔭 I’m currently working on: \[Project/Tech Stack you're currently working on]
+* 🔭 I’m currently working on: AI, ML, Blockchain,quantum Technology.
-* 🌱 I’m currently learning: \[Technologies, frameworks, or tools you're learning]
+* 🌱 I’m currently learning: Quantum Technology and Blockchain
-* 👯 I’m looking to collaborate on: \[Areas of interest for collaboration]
+* 👯 I’m looking to collaborate on cross functional projects in AI , ML, Blockchain, Quantum Computing
-* 💬 Ask me about: \[Things you enjoy discussing or are knowledgeable about]
-* 📫 How to reach me: \[Email or other contact info]
+* 📫 How to reach me: mail me --> satyavhemanth2005@gmail.com
-* 😄 Fun fact: \[Something unique or funny about you]

 ## 🔧 Tools & Technologies